p-pavel/osgi-scala-maven/README.md

 the feeling of "OO" dot-style code. `using` will often transparently bring things into scope.
 Don't put the operation "*into*" types (assuming the type is `AnyRef`)

-With Scala, we can be arbitrarily precise about types also and can specify both upper and lower limits (take a look at "Maven coordinate space" in this project).
+With Scala, we can be arbitrarily precise about types also and can specify both upper and lower bounds (take a look at "Maven coordinate space" in this project).

 Using very precise types brings not only the benefits of compact and formally verified specification and documentation.